Rob Hulse: West Bromwich Albion

 West Bromwich Albion signed Hulse for a fee of £750,000.
-He made his debut for West Brom in their 4–1 defeat at Walsall, but scored his first goal for the club in the 4–0 home win over Brentford.
-Hulse played a key role in the club's promotion challenge prior to having a stomach injury during the Christmas period.
-After recovering from this injury, Hulse made a further 19 appearances, finishing the club's top scorer.
+He made his debut for West Brom in their 4–1 opening day defeat at Walsall, and scored his first goal for the club in a 4–0 home win over Brentford in the League Cup 1st Round.
+Hulse played a prominent role in the first team before suffering a stomach issue during the Christmas period.
+He scored two goals in a 4-3 win against West Ham at the Boleyn Ground in November, which saw Albion come back from 3-0 down.
+After recovering from this injury, Hulse made a further 19 appearances and finished the season as the club's top scorer in all competitions with 13 goals, helping Albion secure promotion back to the Premier League.

-Despite his influential role in the previous year's promotion campaign, Hulse was given little chance to prove himself in the top flight, this was because of the summer signings of Robert Earnshaw, Geoff Horsfield and Nwankwo Kanu.
+Despite his influential role in the previous year's promotion campaign, Hulse was given little chance to prove himself in the top flight and was largely kept out of the first team by summer signings Robert Earnshaw and Nwankwo Kanu.
 Hulse only played seven games for West Brom during the 2004–05 season, scoring no goals.

 Leeds United

 Having played a relatively small number of games in comparison to his fellow strikers at West Brom, Hulse decided to join Leeds United on loan for the final three months of the 2004–05 campaign instead of a £1.2 million switch to Stoke City.
 His debut was spectacular, scoring two individual goals struck from outside the box against Reading.

 The success of the loan spell led to a £1.1 million transfer to Leeds.
 Hulse scored 20 goals in 51 games.
 He was the club's top scorer with 14 goals in the 2005–06 season despite being in competition with several forwards including Robbie Blake, David Healy and Richard Cresswell for a place in the side as well as playing with an ankle injury during the start of the season.